Man who killed his mom arrested in NYC attack on 65-year-old Asian woman

 An arrest was made early Wednesday in a brutal attack on a 65-year-old Asian woman that drew widespread outrage after footage of the assault was released.

-The attack on the Asian woman unfolded about 11:40 a.m.
+The attack on the Asian woman, who was on her way to church, unfolded about 11:40 a.m.
 Monday in the 300 block of West 43rd Street, which is in the Hell's Kitchen neighborhood of Manhattan, police said.

 Police released video that captured a man kicking the victim in her stomach, causing her to fall to the ground.
 The man then stomped the woman's head multiple times while making anti-Asian statements, police said.